Wikimedia-Austria/WikiDaheim/README.md

 For new item Categories to appear in the app, they have to be added to `src/components/Global/CategoryName.jsx`.
 Please note that the category name has to be the same as the one used in the Wikidaheim API.
 Also do not forget to add the new category to the translation files.
 New categories won't appear in the app if they are not provided by the Wikidaheim API as well.
 The category color and icon will be provided by the API.
+Most icons are in tangram style and were provided by [Letitia Lehner, mooi-design.com](https://mooi-design.com) and are located in [Category:Logos of WikiDaheim](https://commons.wikimedia.org/wiki/Category:Logos_of_WikiDaheim).

 ### Components